×

 What is the weather like in Costa Rica?

 "The weather in Costa Rica is generally warm and humid, with temperatures ranging from the mid-70s to the mid-80s Fahrenheit throughout the year.
 The dry season runs from December to April, while the wet season runs from May to November.
 During the wet season, the country experiences heavy rains and thunderstorms, while the dry season is characterized by sunny days and cooler nights.
-Costa Rica is also known for its frequent windy days, especially in the mountainous regions," commented one expat who moved to Costa Rica.
+Costa Rica is also known for its frequent windy days, especially in the mountainous regions," commented one expat living in Costa Rica.

 View More Answers